 Ceilidh is also active within both the green building and the BIM communities.
 Ceilidh was an early adopter of Revit for interior design and is a well known presenter at BiLT (formerly RTC).
 You might also know her alter ego “Stu BIMinions”.
 In 2017 she joined the BILT ANZ organizing committee after many years as regular speaker at RTC both in Australia and internationally.
 In recent years, Ceilidh’s presentations have focused on the future of work -combining her knowledge of work as a place with speculating on the impacts of technology on processes of working within the AEC industry.

 As well as writing this blog, Ceilidh has been commissioned to write articles for the Association of Consulting Architects Australia and Parlour as well as contributing to the World Economic Forum’s Future of Construction.
 She is also available for interview or comment on any of the topics covered in this blog.

-Ceilidh’s work brings together her experience in project management and business grounded in an understanding of human well being, green buildings and technology with a flair for design.
+Ceilidh’s work brings together her background studying architecture, experience in project management and business grounded in an understanding of human well being, green buildings and technology with a flair for design.